chgeo/cds-swagger-ui-express/README.md

 {
-  "basePath": "/$api-docs", // the root path to mount the middleware on "apiPath": "", // the root path for the services (useful if behind a reverse proxy) "diagram": true // whether to render the YUML diagram }
+  "basePath": "/$api-docs", // the root path to mount the middleware on "apiPath": "", // the root path for the services (useful if behind a reverse proxy) "diagram": true, // whether to render the YUML diagram "odataVersion": "4.0" // specify the OData Version used by cds-dk (>=7.2.0) to compile the OpenAPI specs.
+When undefined, this defaults to 4.01
+}
 ```